Leeds City Tramways No. 2

 - Current status

-- Restored; non-operational
+- Restored; non-operational at present

 - Current location